RhyanRodriguez3/RhyanRodriguez3/README.md

 # Hi, I'm your data janitor.
-FOR employers: Look around these useful solutions. <br>
+IF Employer: Explore previous solutions and assess my skills. <br>
-FOR students: Check the data analyst fundamentals guide.
+IF Student: Check the data analyst fundamentals guide. <br>

 <br />